silnrsi/wstr/src/content/docs/scrlang/unicode/mong-unicode.md

 lastUpdated: 2025-09-16
 ---

-In The Unicode Standard, Mongolian script implementation is discussed in [Chapter 13 South and Central Asia-II: Other Modern Scripts](http://www.unicode.org/versions/latest/ch13.pdf).
+In The Unicode Standard, Mongolian script implementation is discussed in [Chapter 13 South and Central Asia-II: Other Modern Scripts](https://www.unicode.org/versions/latest/core-spec/chapter-13/#G27803) and in [UTN 57: Encoding and Shaping of the Mongolian Script](https://www.unicode.org/notes/tn57/).

 ## Blocks